vi/dive/README.md

 * Allowing clients to set it's own root directory ("-r" option)
 * Setting of PR_SET_NO_NEW_PRIVS to turn off filesystem-based permission elevations
 * Setting Linux capabilities
+* "Just execute" feature to use capabilities, chroot, PR_SET_NO_NEW_PRIVS setup; "authenticate", pidfile and so on without any "remote startup" thought socket at all

 For less feature-creep version see "nocreep" branch